tonquocviet/management-admin-board/README.md

-# Status Deploy and live product
+# Status deploy and live product
 This product live in site with [ht-admin-manage.netlify.com](ht-admin-manage.netlify.com).

 Status deploy in master branch